 During a sneeze, the medulla oblongata sends signals to the chest and throat muscles and also signals the eyes to shut.
 The tongue presses against the roof of the mouth.
 The person takes a deep breath and mucus is forcefully expelled out of the nose and saliva out of the mouth.
 Chest and stomach muscles contract to help the expulsion.

 An average sneeze lasts between two and three seconds and can't be stopped once it has begun.
 Some people always sneeze more than once after they start the activity.
-This seems to be due to individual variations in the sneeze reflex.
+This seems to be due to individual variations in the reflex action.

 What Makes Us Sneeze?

 The nasal mucosa may be irritated by particles that enter the nostrils from the outer or inner environment, such as dust, pollen, pet hair, pepper, or fluid.
 Allergies may also lead to mucosal irritation.
 A chemical called histamine is released from certain cells in the body during an allergic reaction.
 Histamine causes inflammation and swelling of the nasal mucosa.
 The mucosa also swells when we have a cold.
 A swollen mucosa is very sensitive to irritation.
 Additional infections that affect the respiratory tract (such as the flu) can also trigger sneezes.

 In some people the sneeze reflex can also be produced by other factors, such as overfilling the stomach or entering bright sunlight after being in a darker building.
 Some people sneeze when they pluck their eyebrows or when they are exposed to cold air or strong odours.
 Emotional arousal may trigger sneezing in certain people.
 Sometimes the process is related to an epileptic seizure.

 Sternutation in Bright Sunlight